gcosma/COP509/plagiarism/ReadMe.md

 ## Dataset Overview

 ### Learning Tasks

-A. What is inheritance in object oriented programming?
+1. What is inheritance in object oriented programming?
-B. Explain the PageRank algorithm that is used by the Google search engine.
+2. Explain the PageRank algorithm that is used by the Google search engine.
-C. Explain the Vector Space Model that is used for Information Retrieval.
+3. Explain the Vector Space Model that is used for Information Retrieval.
-D. Explain Bayes Theorem from probability theory.
+4. Explain Bayes Theorem from probability theory.
-E. What is dynamic programming?
+5. What is dynamic programming?

 Each task was designed to:
 - Represent different areas of Computer Science